Wienhold/Titanic---Machine-Learning-from-Disaster---Kaggle/README.md

 # Titanic - Machine Learning from Disaster (Kaggle Competition)

 After gaining some experience in working with Azure ML during my Udacity nanodegree I now want to finish the course with my capstone project.
 As I always love a challenge, I chose to work on the Titanic Kaggle competition project.
+We want to generate a model which predicts with high accuracy if a specific individual is likely to survive the disaster or not.
+The goal is to get a response in for of a CSV which can directly be submitted to Kaggle.
+This task should be achieved via two potential routes, using Azure's AutoML as well as Hyperdrive tuning algorithms.

 ## Dataset